"Best Pranks"and more . . .

 The gutsiest of all pranks was to paint the gun metal cannon white the night before graduation while senior administration staff would take turns staying up to try and catch the perpetrators.

 In 1961, Alex Montgomery was caught and his participation in graduation and his diploma was withheld from the graduation ceremony.
 According to Major Hewes, diploma withholdings were the limit of the punishment, if the cadet remained to take a tongue lashing.
-Alex was caught because he had steped in the paint with the largest show size at KMI!
+Alex was caught because he had steped in the paint with the largest shoe size at KMI that year!

 Frank Lively